wellspringcp/wellspring/05-general/05-general.md

 ## Gene experimentation

-Germ line editing is unconditionally prohibited.
-Pre-sui-juris somatic editing can be done for curative and palliative reasons only.
+Germ line editing is unconditionally prohibited; somatic cell editing is allowed.
+Pre-sui-juris somatic cell line editing can be done for curative and palliative reasons only.

 > [On plants and so on, strict principles of what constitutes trespass.]